-The networks.
-To help control the cost of your care, this plan uses networks of providers.
+- The networks.
+To help control the cost of your care, this plan uses Premera's Heritage network in Washington.
 You may be able to save money if you use an in-network provider.
-For more network details, see How Providers Affect Your Costs.
+For more network details, see How Providers Affect Your Costs. - The allowed amount.

-Please note: Hospitals are covered at the in-network benefit level only if they are in one of the plan's provider networks.
-Doctors and other types of providers are always covered at this plan's in-network benefit level.
-This is true no matter where the providers are located.

-- The allowed amount.
 This is the most this plan allows for a covered service.
 See Important Plan Information for details.
 For some covered services, you have to pay part of the allowed amount.
-This is called your costshare.
+This is called your cost-share.
 This plan's cost-shares are explained below.
+You will find the amounts in the summary table. - The copays.
+These are set dollar amounts you pay at the time you get some services.
+If the amount billed is less than the copay, you pay only the amount billed.
+Copays apply to the out-of-pocket maximum unless stated otherwise in the summary.
+The deductible does not apply to most services that require a copay.
+Any exceptions are shown in the table.

+Professional visit copay \$20

-You will find the amounts in the summary table. - The deductible.
-The total allowed amount you pay in each year before this plan starts to make payments for your covered healthcare costs.
+• The deductible.
+The total allowed amount you pay in each year for in-network and out-of-network providers' care combined before this plan starts to make payments for your covered healthcare costs.
 You pay down the deductible with each claim.
-The deductible amount depends on whether a subscriber enrolls with or without a spouse and/or children.
-See Important Plan Information for more details.

-In-Network Providers Out-of-Network Providers Subscriber-only deductible \$1,750 Shared with in-network Subscriber+dependent deductible (not shown in the summary table) \$3,500 Shared with in-network
+In-Network Providers Out-of-Network Providers Individual deductible \$350 Shared with in-network In-Network Providers Out-of-Network Providers Family deductible (not shown in the summary table) \$1,050 Shared with in-network